Election According to Foreknowledge is the Key!

 For whom he did foreknow, he also did predestinate [i.e. elect] to be conformed to the image of his Son, that he might be the firstborn among many brethren.
 (Romans 8:29)

 But what exactly did God know ahead of time and how does this foreknowledge fit into God’s rationale for choosing one person but not another?
-The Bible tells us that God is not a respecter of persons so we know that God’s foreknowledge has nothing to do with one’s physical appearance, nationality or one’s efforts of any sort.
-The only logical and biblical conclusion regarding the criteria which God used when choosing His elect is faith (i.e. whether a person, if given the chance, would obey the gospel).
-Salvation comes by believing (Romans 1:16, Ephesians 1:13) or obeying the Gospel (1 Peter 1:22, 4:17, Hebrews 5:9, Romans 2:8, 6:17, 10:16; Act 5:32; 2 Thessalonians 1:8); therefore if certain persons were deemed saved ahead of time, it must be because God knew of their obedience ahead of time.
+The Bible tells us that God is not a respecter of persons (Deuteronomy 10:17; Romans 2:11, Acts 10:34) so we know that God’s foreknowledge has nothing to do with one’s physical appearance, nationality or one’s efforts of any sort.
+If Hebrews 11:6 is right regarding the claim that God rewards those who diligently seek Him, then the only logical and biblical conclusion regarding the criteria which God used when choosing His elect is faith (i.e. whether a person, if given the chance, would obey the gospel).
+Salvation comes by believing (Romans 1:16, Ephesians 1:13) or obeying the Gospel (1 Peter 1:22, 4:17, Hebrews 5:9, Romans 2:8; 6:17; 10:16; Act 5:32; 2 Thessalonians 1:8); therefore if certain persons were deemed saved ahead of time, it must be because God knew of their obedience ahead of time.
 No other criterion will work.
 Unsurprisingly, Paul confirms this conclusion in 2 Thessalonians 2:13 when he says:

 “God hath from the beginning chosen you to salvation through…belief of the truth.“

-Some Christians teach that election in Scripture is not unto salvation, but only unto special blessings .
-As students of Scripture we agree that election is indeed unto special blessings, but we must also affirm what we have just read in 2 Thessalonians 2:13—that God has from the beginning chosen us to salvation through belief of the truth.
+Yet, some Christians teach that election in Scripture is not unto salvation, but only unto special blessings .
+As students of Scripture we agree that election is indeed unto special blessings, but we must also affirm what we have just read in 2 Thessalonians 2:13—that God has from the beginning chosen us to salvation through belief of the truth (1 Thessalonians 5:9).
 The fact that the Bible uses belief and obedience interchangeably (e.g. Romans 10:16) is a strong indication that a sincere belief is always accompanied by obedience.
 These two terms are therefore inseparable when it comes to any discussion about the Gospel.
 To say that we must believe the Gospel is to say that the Gospel must be obeyed!
-Hebrews 3:19 tells us that “they [i.e. the unbelieving Jews] could not enter in [to the promised land] because of unbelief.”
+Hebrews 3:19 tells us that “they [i.e. the unbelieving Jews] could not enter in [to the promised land] because of unbelief” (see also Jude 1:5).
 In a similar fashion, Christ could not enter the names of unbelievers into His Book of Life because of their foreknown unbelief.
 In Acts 13:46, the Bible instructively describes those who do not obey the Gospel as those who “judge themselves unworthy of everlasting life.”
 Speaking of these unbelievers, 2 Thessalonians 2:10 adds that they “received not the love of the truth, that they might be saved.”
-Therefore, in His prerogative to have “mercy upon whom He will have mercy” (Romans 9:18) God foresaw this disobedience and as a result withheld their names from the Book of Life so “that they all might be damned who believed not the truth, but had pleasure in unrighteousness (2 Thessalonians 2:12).”
+That God’s mercy was at one time accessible to them is evident for Jonah explains in his prayer that “they who observe lying vanities forsake their own mercy” (Jonah 2:8).
+Therefore, in His prerogative to have “mercy upon whom He will have mercy” (Romans 9:18) God foresaw this disobedience and as a result withheld their names from the Book of Life so “that they all might be damned who believed not the truth, but had pleasure in unrighteousness (2 Thessalonians 2:12, Jude 1:5).”
 Hence, through the process of election, God merely ratifies our decision to either obey or disobey the Gospel, having seen it ahead of time.
 And if so, then one implication of the doctrine of election is that the Gospel must be preached to every creature under heaven.

 The Attack on God’s Foreknowledge